DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 ---

 Troubleshooting applications running in production is not always easy.
-You might get bug reports like "Nothing works!", some errors might only occur based on the data the user is wokring with, reproducing the issue could be hard because of specific dependencies (user, api), ...
+You might get bug reports like "Nothing works!"
+In addition, some errors might only occur based on the data that the user is working with, and reproducing the issue could be challenging because of specific dependencies (e.g., user, API) … the list goes on and on!

-There are plenty of tools available out there that can catch any errors with stack trace and a very detailed information, but even then the error might be hard to reproduce.
+There are plenty of tools available out there that can catch any errors with a stack trace and very detailed information, but even then the error might be hard to reproduce.

-In this blog post we'll show how you can leverage your existing React and Flux infrastructure for a better logging and debugging experience.
+In this blog post, we'll show how you can leverage your existing React and Flux infrastructure in order to have a better logging and debugging experience.

-## Example - Customer Service Application
+## Example: Customer Service Application

 The example in this blog post is a customer service application that allows you to manage open tickets.
 You can view the open tickets and close tickets that have been resolved.